howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 Thought experiment 2b description:

 1. Begin with both objects flying together at velocity $v=-0.5c$.
-2. Let's accelerate the first one to $-c$, and the second one to 0.
+2. Let's accelerate the first one to a velocity tending to $-c$, and the second one to 0.
 3. Wait a significant amount of time $t$.
 4. Accelerate both back up to $-0.5c$.
 5. Then accelerate the first to $-0.4c$, and the second to $-0.6c$.